hyperledger/indy-plenum/docs/storage.md

 - When a client write request completes or it requests a transaction with a particular sequence number from a ledger, the transaction is returned with its inclusion proof.
 - States and Caches can be deterministically re-created from the Transaction Log.
-- There 9 storages associated with the Ledgers (3 for each of the ledgers):
+- There are 9 storages associated with the Ledgers (3 for each of the ledgers):
   - Pool Ledger:
     - `pool_transactions` (Transaction Log)
     - `pool_merkleLeaves` (Hash Store for leaves)